andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

 ## Responses to regulations

-*Q3.19* Has your organization changed its typical strategy because of government regulations in `country_name`?
+*Q3.18*: Over the last 10 years, has your organization changed its mix of programming in `country_name`?

 :   Single answer